JonathanDussot/star-wars-quiz/README.md

 - Sound Effects
   - The gamestart sound effect is activated upon selecting any of the game-type difficulties.
 This helps give the user a sense of immersion into the game.
+  - The correct & incorrect sound effects are activated upon selecting an answer to add to the user's excitement while going through the quiz's questions, helping to add excitement to the user's experience.

 - Question counter
   - A section with the number of the current question the user is on and the total number of questions in the quiz so that the user is completely aware of where they are within the quiz.